 Mean score of companies in the Food Product Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, KFC's parent company, Yum!
-Brands, reported significant greenhouse gas emissions, totalling approximately 31,571,628,000 kg CO2e globally.
-This includes emissions from all three scopes: 38,922,000 kg CO2e from Scope 1, 95,241,000 kg CO2e from Scope 2, and a substantial 31,437,465,000 kg CO2e from Scope 3, which encompasses emissions from the supply chain and product lifecycle.
+Brands, reported total greenhouse gas emissions of approximately 31,571,628,000 kg CO2e.
+This figure includes emissions across all three scopes: 38,922,000 kg CO2e from Scope 1, 95,241,000 kg CO2e from Scope 2, and a significant 31,437,465,000 kg CO2e from Scope 3 emissions.
+The Scope 3 emissions primarily stem from purchased goods and services, which accounted for about 23,107,364,000 kg CO2e.
 Yum!
 Brands has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 46% by 2030, using 2019 as the baseline year.
-Additionally, the company targets a 46% reduction in Scope 3 emissions per restaurant from franchises and per metric ton of beef, poultry, dairy, and packaging within the same timeframe.
-These targets align with the Science Based Targets initiative (SBTi) and are designed to contribute to global efforts to limit warming to 1.5°C. KFC's commitment to sustainability reflects a growing trend in the fast-food industry, where companies are increasingly held accountable for their environmental impact.
-As part of its strategy, KFC is focusing on reducing emissions across its operations and supply chain, demonstrating a proactive approach to addressing climate change.
+Additionally, the company plans to cut Scope 3 emissions from franchises by 46% per restaurant and reduce emissions from purchased goods and services by the same percentage per metric ton of beef, poultry, dairy, and packaging within the same timeframe.
+These targets align with the Science Based Targets initiative (SBTi) and reflect Yum!
+Brands' commitment to addressing climate change and reducing its carbon footprint in the fast-food industry.

 Access structured emissions data, company-specific emission factors, and source documents